-Development in increases and emotional development from birth to three years.
+This course focuses on social and emotional development from birth to three years.
 Sensitive, supportive and responsive care-giving that meets the needs and interests of infants and toddlers is emphasized.
 Developmentally appropriate expectations and environments that support the social and emotional development of infants and toddlers are studied and emphasized.
 Four (4) clock hours of supervised/directed field experience must be completed at an approved site.
 Prerequisite or concurrent enrollment: ECEA 1101.